pandorabots-admin/docs/pages/integrations.md

 This blog post walks you through the process of putting your Pandorabot on Twitter.
 Upon completion of the steps outlined here, your bot will have a dedicated profile on Twitter, and you will have an application that is able to automatically tweet any user that has tweeted your bot.
 Think of it as using Twitter as a giant chat interface, one that is able to connect a vast amount of new users to your bot.
 Whatever someone says to your bot’s profile on Twitter will be interpreted, just as it is on the Pandorabots platform, and your bot will then tweet back.
 Let’s get started!

 _This tutorial assumes you have a Pandorabot.
 If you don't though, don't worry, it is quite easy to build one.
-Just follow our _[_Build a Bot Tutorial_](https://playground.pandorabots.com/en/tutorial/)_.
-Also required is the **user\_key** you received when you initially deployed your bot.
-It can be found on your Pandorabots Apllication's page in the _[_Developer Console_](https://developer.pandorabots.com/)_.
-For more information on deploying your bot to our server, please see our _[_previous blog post_](http://blog.pandorabots.com/basic-bot-deployment/)_ on the subject._
+Just follow our [Build a Bot Tutorial](/dox/bot-building/tutorial/).
+Abuildinglso required is the **user\_key** you received when you initially deployed your bot.
+It can be found on your Pandorabots Application's page in the [Developer Console](https://developer.pandorabots.com/).
+For more information on deploying your bot to our server, please see our [previous blog post](http://blog.pandorabots.com/basic-bot-deployment/) on the subject._

 ## First Steps